MarkusBiggus/SonnenBackup/README.md

 ## Confirmed Supported Batteries

 These batteries have been tested and confirmed to be working.
 If your batterie is not listed below, this library may still work provided your battery admin portal can generate an API read token and responds to Sonnen API V2 endpoints.
 API token will return status 401 if used with V1 of the API.
-Use Weltmyer Sonnenbatterie package if user/password authentication is required.
+Use Weltmyer sonnenbatterie package if user/password authentication is required.

 * Power unit Evo IP56